Julia and Julia: Release

+The film debuted at the Venice Film Festival in 1987 and received a limited release in the United States in January the following year by Cinecom, earning $901,364.
+It was released in foreign markets as Giulia e Giulia.

 Critical reception

 In his review in The New York Times, Vincent Canby called the film "a not-very-spooky melodrama" and added, "[it] is minor movie making, but it does prove two things: that Kathleen Turner has become the kind of star who can carry even third-rate fiction without losing her beautiful, voluptuous cool, and that high-definition tape (on which this was initially shot) can be transferred to film and look as good as anything shot on film to start with."

 Roger Ebert of the Chicago Sun-Times observed "The construction of the story is ingenious and perverse and has a kind of inner logic of its own...This is the kind of movie that proves unbearably frustrating to some people, who demand explanations and resent obscurity.
 I have seen so many movies recently in which absolutely everything could be predicted that I found Julia and Julia perversely entertaining."

 In the Washington Post, Rita Kempley described the film as "peculiar" and added "The unstable Julia must have seemed like a juicy opportunity for Turner, who likes to test herself with diverse roles."